auca/com.341/Practice 1/ish/Readme.md

         cd task_01

-   In this task you need to perform a number of system calls to the Linux kernel on the 64-bit ARMv7 CPU architecture.
+   In this task, you need to perform a number of system calls to the Linux kernel on the 64-bit ARMv7 CPU architecture.

    The calls are